JonathanR33/zfish-calorimetry/README.md

 examples/ | Example isothermal calorimetry dataset (one biological replicate) is provided (example.csv and example.itc) to follow the data analysis used in this work.

 # data
-This folder contains all experimental data (.csv) used in the publication.
+This folder contains the calorimetry data (.csv) used in the publication.